 - Introducing the New You.
 If you are a very well-established brand or have a consumer product, it is considered normal practice to slowly segue from the original brand to the new over a period of months.
 This means dropping in new branding with old, allowing your audience to get used to your new logos, bylines, color schemes etc. Whilst this sounds counter-intuitive, it’s actually a gentle way to introduce your new branding.
 If you’re a service-based business, my inclination is to change your branding overnight.

 Got the itch to rebrand?
-Book an intensive with Ruby Slipper and develop a roadmap to your hella-fresh identity here.
+Book an intensive with Ruby Assembly and develop a roadmap to your hella-fresh identity here.

 Photography: Breeana Dunbar